dharaniselvaraj01/Task_manager/README.md

 Using Docker
 Build the Docker image:

-docker build -t task-manager .
+docker build -t taskmanager .

 Run the application:

-docker run -p 8000:8000 task-manager
+docker run -p 8000:8000 taskmanager

 Running Tests
 To run the tests, use the following command: